flok/pydualsense/README.md

 # pydualsense
 control your dualsense through python. using the hid library this module implements the sending report for controlling you new PS5 controller.
-It creates a background thread to constantly update the controller.
+It creates a background thread to constantly receive and update the controller.

 # install